 Common Misconceptions

-- “Arabic verbs have only two tenses.”
-More precisely, Arabic has two aspect-tense forms (perfect and imperfect); temporal reference is often determined by context
+More precisely, Arabic has two aspect-tense forms (perfect and imperfect); temporal reference is often determined by context and particles.

-- “All ten verb forms are equally common.”
-Forms I, II, III, IV, V, and X are most frequent; Forms VII, IX are much rarer
+Forms I, II, III, IV, V, and X are most frequent; Forms VII and IX are much rarer.

-- “Verb agreement in Arabic is always for gender and number.”
-In VSO order, the partial agreement rule applies; full agreement only occurs when the subject precedes the verb
+In VSO order, the partial agreement rule applies (gender but not number); full agreement only occurs when the subject precedes the verb.

 Criticisms

-- Pedagogical overwhelm: the combination of roots, patterns, moods, partial agreement, and a full dual paradigm makes Arabic verb morphology particularly demanding for adult learners
+- Pedagogical overwhelm: The combination of roots, patterns, moods, partial agreement, and a full dual paradigm makes Arabic verb morphology particularly demanding for adult learners.

-- Pattern irregularities: many high-frequency verbs are weak (containing aw, wāw, or yāʾ radicals) and undergo additional vowel changes that make pattern application unpredictable
+- Pattern irregularities: Many high-frequency verbs are weak (containing wāw or yāʾ radicals) and undergo additional vowel changes that make pattern application unpredictable.

 Social Media Sentiment